 The question that Rik's story raises for us is whether DevOps teams should have all disciplines in house?
 Rik's answer is clear: "No, that would be going very far.
 A team can of course collaborate with specialists from other teams or support groups for specific tasks."

-The participants of the Testersuite customer afternoon are shown intriguing examples of different test forms, test types, test automation and exploratory testing.
-Again and again, Rik manages to make the translation to quality assurance by DevOps teams.
+The participants of the Testersuite customer afternoon are intriguingly shown examples of different test forms, test types, test automation and exploratory testing.
+Again and again, Rik knows how to translate to quality assurance by DevOps teams.

-For those who want to delve deeper into this matter, the book Quality for DevOps teams is available.
-Rik Marselis is one of the authors of this book.
-Would you like to know more about the book or about the above subject matter?
-Then please contact us via email@example.com.
+The book Quality for DevOps teams is available for those who want to delve into this matter.
+Of this, Rik Marselis is one of the authors who compiled the book.
+Want to know more about the book or about the above matter?
+Then contact us at email@example.com.

-Sign up for Here for the latest Testersuite news .
+Sign up here for the latest Testersuite-news .